Commuting by bicycle is just unusual enough that it’s hard to find good, concise, and practical information.

 Modern mountain bikes can be frustrating to ride on pavement.
 They don’t lack gearing like a BMX bike, nor cause discomfort like certain road bikes.
 They’re simply overkill: wide and knobby tires add tremendous rolling resistance (and wear out quickly), while suspension saps energy on smooth ground.
 Fat tires and suspension also impede fender and rack mounting.

 There is one major exception: vintage mountain bikes.
 Up perhaps the mid-1990s, mountain bikes were almost indistinguishable from today’s hybrid bikes.
-No suspension, thinner tires, and less elongated geometry have long since fallen out of favor for off-road riding.
+Their lack of suspension, thinner tires, and less elongated frame geometry have long since fallen out of favor for off-road riding.